Wake-up-Freeman/OLD-ODISEO/index.md

 # ODISEO Docs

 Welcome to the official documentation for DAODISEO, a decentralized financial infrastructure powering the innovation of money.
-ODISEO provides the foundational building blocks for a new digital economy with its stablecoin protocol, oracle system, smart contracts, and plan for mass-user adoption.
+DAODISEO provides the foundational building blocks for a new real estate digital economy with its network of existing real estate development projects that leverage the DAODISEO Open Ledger to interact with their customers.
+They do so by creating a fully trusted and transparent environment where all parties can access reliable information about the assets under development, while contributing to the security of the network by running DAODISEO validation nodes.

 :::::::{grid} 2 2 2 3
 :gutter: 3